 - preventing occupational accidents;

-- preventing occupational health risks through improved assessment;
+- preventing occupational health risks;

 To address its challenges, Total relies on the HSE division, which forms part of the People & Social Responsibility division, whose President is a member of the Executive Committee.

 In line with the various businesses and environments in which the Group operates, the HSE division coordinates the promotion and implementation of Group policies to enable the HSE departments of the Group’s subsidiaries to prevent or mitigate risks.
 Indicators are monitored so that the Group’s actions in relation to personal health and safety can be continuously adapted.

 Total conducts its operations on the basis of its Safety Health Environment Quality Charter.
 It forms the common foundation for the Group’s management frameworks, and sets out the basic principles applicable to safety, security, health, the environment, quality and societal commitment.
 This Charter is implemented at several levels (head office and subsidiaries).
 Group directives and rules define the minimum requirements expected.
 General specifications, guides and manuals are used to implement these directives and rules.
 The Group’s subsidiaries implement these requirements by means of their own management systems, which take account of specific local circumstances and local regulatory requirements.
 The Group’s framework is available to all employees.

 Since 2018, an HSE reference framework common to all the business segments has progressively been rolled out in order to give greater overall consistency to the Group’s operations, while continuing to respect the specific characteristics of the various business segments.
 This reference framework, named One MAESTRO (Management and Expectations Standards Toward Robust Operations), applies to all the Group’s operated sites as defined in the “Reporting Scopes and Method” section (scope of One MAESTRO).